edl78/weed_training/readme.md

 # Training repo for the OBDB project

-For an overview of the Openweeds project and some background on this documentation see [obdb_docs](https://github.com/edl78/obdb_docs).
+For an overview of the Openweeds project, some background on this documentation and instructions on how to get the data, please see [obdb_docs](https://github.com/edl78/obdb_docs).

 ## Architecture
 - The code depends on having a mongodb instance with all annotation data collected from CVAT, meaning weed_annotations must first be started (unless going for *fast-track to training*, see [obdb_docs](https://github.com/edl78/obdb_docs).